akhilmaskeri/lemonade/readme.md

-## ballads and bards
+## lemonade

-simple games using the basic programming concepts written in c/cpp for mere educational purpose
+simple board games and its solvers